The Object of My Affection

 Plot

-Social worker Nina Borowski is a bright young woman living in a cozy Brooklyn apartment.
+Social worker Nina Borowski is a young woman living in a Brooklyn apartment.
 Nina attends a party given by her stepsister Constance and her husband, Sidney.
-There Nina meets George Hanson, a young, handsome, and gay first grade teacher.
-Nina tells George that her stepsister is constantly trying to fix her up with somebody from higher society, completely ignoring the fact that Nina has a boyfriend, Vince.
-During the conversation, Nina offers George a room in her apartment as she has just heard from his boyfriend, Dr. Robert Joley, that George is looking for somewhere to live.
-George, not knowing about Robert's plans, is taken aback and heartbroken, and after the party the two split up.
+There, Nina meets George Hanson, a young first-grade teacher, who is gay, and his boyfriend Dr. Robert Joley.
+Nina tells George that her stepsister is constantly trying to fix her up with somebody from higher society, since she disapproves of Nina's boyfriend Vince.
+Then Nina offers George a room in her apartment as she has just been told by Robert that George is looking for somewhere to live.
+Since this is news to George, he is taken aback and heartbroken, and after the party, the two split up.
 George accepts Nina's offer and moves into her apartment.

 Cast